tjsmart/SolSearching/README.md

 Getting started
 ---
+First you will need to install the solarTracker library:
+- Download the .zip file from the releases section of GitHub
+- In Arduino, select SKETCH>IMPORT LIBRARY...>ADD LIBRARY... and find the .zip file
+- This will install the library in your My Documents (Windows) or Documents (Mac) folder under Arduino/libraries
+- You can also unzip the file, and install it in the above libraries folder manually
+- See arduino.cc/en/Guide/Libraries for more info on libraries

+To upload the solar tracker optimizer routine to your arduino simply open `optimizer/optimizer.ino` in the arduino IDE and upload it.

+Debugging
+---
 There are several tests present under the folder `tests` to confirm that your arduino and its components are working properly.

-To upload the solar tracker code to your arduino simply open `solar_tracker/solar_tracker.ino` in the arduino IDE and upload it.

 Expected pin ordering in current version